Climate Change Initiatives

 Complying with the Act on Rational Use and Proper Management of Fluorocarbons in Japan, we are promoting the replacement of aging equipment that use specified fluorocarbons as well as strengthening our management of equipment.

-The estimated leakage of fluorocarbons in fiscal 2022 at Kaneka was 934 tons-CO2e, which met our target for reducing the estimated leakage of fluorocarbons to 1,000 tons-CO2e or less.
+The estimated leakage of fluorocarbons in fiscal 2023 at Kaneka was 995 tons-CO2e.
+While this marked an increase of 61 tons-CO2e from the previous year, we met our target for reducing the estimated leakage of fluorocarbons to 1,000 tons-CO2e or less for the second consecutive year.
 At Group companies in Japan, there were no estimated leakage of fluorocarbons exceeding 1,000 tons-CO2e.
-We will continue to systematically update aging equipment, selecting equipment with low global warming potential (*8) and green refrigerant.
+We will continue to systematically update aging equipment, selecting equipment with low global warming potential (*9) and green refrigerant.
 We will also reduce the leakage of fluorocarbons by inspecting equipment to detect and eliminate fluorocarbon leaks at an early stage.

 Estimated Leakage of Fluorocarbons (Kaneka)